Experimental demonstration of spontaneous symmetry breaking with emergent multi-qubit entanglement

-During the past few years, quantum phase transitions have been probed in different many-body systems, including neutral atom arrays \cite{Lukin2019, Ebadi2021}, trapped ions \cite{Jurcevic2017, Zhang2017, Li2022, Joshi2023}, superconducting qubits \cite{Xu2018, Xu2020, Gong2021}, and ultracold atoms trapped in optical cavities \cite{Baumann2010, Baumann2011, Leonard2017, Leonard2017_2, Klinder2015, Zhang2017_2, Zhang2021}.
-In particular, symmetry-breaking phases have been experimentally explored in Dicke-like quantum phase transitions \cite{Baumann2011, Leonard2017, Leonard2017_2}.
+During the past few years, QPT have been probed in different many-body systems, including neutral atom arrays \cite{Lukin2019, Ebadi2021}, trapped ions \cite{Jurcevic2017, Zhang2017, Li2022, Joshi2023}, superconducting qubits \cite{Xu2018, Xu2020, Gong2021}, and ultracold atoms trapped in optical cavities \cite{Baumann2010, Baumann2011, Leonard2017, Leonard2017_2, Klinder2015, Zhang2017_2, Zhang2021}.
+In particular, symmetry-breaking phases have been experimentally explored in Dicke-like QPTS \cite{Baumann2011, Leonard2017, Leonard2017_2}.
 However, the driven-dissipative character of the realized phase transitions makes it impossible to observe the quantum coherence between the SSB degenerate eigenstates.
 So far, experimental demonstrations of SSB with quantum-mechanical features have been confined to a photonic mode that is coupled to a single qubit \cite{Zheng2023, Ning2024}.
-For a finite many-qubit system, one of the most essential characteristics of the SSB phase transition is the appearance of a multi-qubit maximally entangled state \cite{Zeng2015, Zeng2019, Verstraete2004}, also referred to as the Greenberger-Horne-Zeilinger (GHZ) state \cite{Greenberger1989}.
-Despite being fundamentally important, such a highly nonclassical SSB feature has not been experimentally observed.
+For a finite many-qubit system, one of the most essential characteristics of the SSB phase transition is the appearance of a multi-qubit maximally entangled state \cite{Zeng2015, Zeng2019, Verstraete2004}, also referred to as the Greenberger-Horne-Zeilinger (GHZ) state \cite{Greenberger1989}. {Although quantum entanglement has been produced by adiabatic control of the quantum Ising Hamiltonian in a two-qubit ion trap experiment \cite{Friedenauer2008}, such a highly nonclassical SSB feature has not been experimentally observed in QPTs of many-body systems.}